30 April

 1.

-Microbial hydrogen consumption in the crushed Opalinus Clay backfill of a deep geological repository.
+508. Microbial hydrogen consumption in crushed Opalinus Clay as backfill material of a deep geological repository

 C. Rolland (EPFL) et al.